dkovacs24/ReviOS_faq/docs/related.md

     ```

     !!! note
         If this command fails, which is most likely to happen on 22.04 and older versions, download [this zip](files/wscapi.zip), and place the contents of it inside the System32 folder.
-[Link to the original message and conversation](https://discord.com/channels/619835916139364383/626772969611460619/953223236244619274)
+[Link to the original message and conversation on our Discord](https://discord.com/channels/619835916139364383/626772969611460619/953223236244619274)

 If you do not see your GPU in the Performance tab in Task Manager, restart your PC again.